thanhnd0101/NMCNPM_DeliveryCustomerAndroidApp/README.md

 ## Contributors
 - Thanh Nguyen Duy: Login screen (then he developed the app for shipper)
 - Buu Loc Nguyen: Other parts
+- Special thanks to Hoai Nam Tran for designing logo

 ## Use
 ### Sign up